About Kaplan

 (225) 248-1334

-Please note: Louisiana State Board of Home Inspectors does NOT accept correspondence or online course(s) as a licensing requirement and will not give credit to applicants for this type of education.
+Please note: Louisiana State Board of Home Inspectors does NOT accept correspondence or online course(s) "for Prelicensing Education".

 Approved Pre-License Courses